adrianolszewski/Logistic-regression-is-regression/logistic_regression_AME_Wald_z_test_proportions.md

 \end{equation}
 ```

-Let's replace $P*Q$, the variance, with V to simplify (note: I occasionally use "×" to denote arithmetic multiplication to facilicate reading; A×B is just AB):
+Let's replace $P*Q$ with V to simplify (note: I occasionally use "×" to denote arithmetic multiplication to facilicate reading; A×B is just AB):

 ``` math
 \begin{equation}